BradMcBain/CallingoMcHacks/README.md

 - export GOOGLE_APPLICATION_CREDENTIALS="/home/user/Downloads/service-account-file.json"
 - Store your watson api in credentials/
 - You also have to connect the endpoint to Twilio

+- React-Native UI found on MobileApp branch.
+Run it with ~npm start~